kiwicampus/SD-final-project/planner/docs/homework.md

     * **[30%/5]** Pair programming Interview
     * **[40%/5]** Final Project
 10. We'll select the 3 best candidates by their grades, and we'll make the final decision with the Ai&Team.
-11. We are evaluating your concepts and knowledge in ROS2, Python, api's, Some basic control concepts, other Code stuff.
+11. We are evaluating your concepts and knowledge in ROS2, Python, API's, Some basic control concepts, other Code stuff.
 12. If no participant send the project before the dead line time, we will extend the deadline date and time, for everyone, with just person that complete the questionary and the basic-points the rest are doomed, but also if we considered that the solutions received are not enough or not well explained we also can extend the deadline, but we are pretty sure that this wont happened.

 ---